 Its Sun Class ships, which include Sun Princess, Dawn Princess, Sea Princess carry 1,950 to 1,970 passengers.
 These days, they're considered medium-sized ships, with some of Princess' contemporary innovations, such as a high percentage of balcony cabins, a handful of alternative eateries and expanded kids clubs.

-Its two 92,000-ton Coral Class ships -- Coral Princess and Island Princess -- divide their time between Alaska and the caribbean, offering transits through the Panama Canal: the only two Princess ships in the fleet small enough to get through the locks.
+Its two 92,000-ton Coral Class ships -- Coral Princess and Island Princess -- divide their time between Alaska and the Caribbean, offering transits through the Panama Canal.

-When Grand Princess, the cruise line's first Grand Class ship, was launched in 1998, it heralded a new era for Princess.
+When Grand Princess launched, it heralded a new era (and class) for Princess.
 Successors, ranging from Caribbean Princess and Crown Princess to Sapphire Princess and Ruby Princess hold between 2,594 and 3,080 passengers.
-Innovations that debuted with this class of ships (and that were later expanded to others) include MUTS, the Sanctuary adults-only sun deck, and the controversial jutting-out balconies of its mini-suites.
+Innovations that debuted with this class of ships (and that were later expanded to others) include Movies Under the Stars, the Sanctuary adults-only sun deck, and the controversial jutting-out balconies of the mini-suites.

-Princess' newest series of ships, the Royal Class, debuts in mid-June 2013 with 3,600-passenger Royal Princess.
-A nearly identical sibling, Regal Princess, will launch in spring 2014.
+Princess' newest series of ships, the Royal Class, includes three nearly identical siblings: Royal Princess, Regal Princess and Majestic Princess.
 Signature features of this newest ship evolution include an expanded Piazza; the first-ever SeaWalk, a cantilevered, glass-enclosed walkway; and an interactive television studio called Princess Live!.

-Because they're more exotically minded, the line's pair of smaller ships -- Pacific Princess and Ocean Princess -- cater more to mature travelers who want longer itineraries, more offbeat ports of call and fewer family-friendly elements.
+Because it's more exotically minded, Pacific Princess caters to more mature travelers who want longer itineraries, more offbeat ports of call and fewer family-friendly elements.